Lincolnshire Aviation Heritage Centre: Other aircraft

 The centre also houses the cockpit of an English Electric Canberra WH957, and the wreckage of Supermarine Spitfire Vb BL655; it crashed in July 1943, killing its Canadian pilot, Flying Officer Norman Alexander Watt.

 There are two aircraft undergoing restoration to static condition, a Percival Proctor and a Handley Page Hampden.
 There is also a taxiable De Havilland Mosquito HJ711 and an airworthy Dakota RFH4H7 called "Drag Em Oot".
+The centre acquired a B-25 Mitchell Bomber 44-29366 in 2022.
+The B-25 and other museum aircraft were featured in ground scenes for the series All Creatures Great and Small which filmed RAF training scenes at the Centre.

 Other exhibits

 The centre's collection includes twelve Second World War-era, RAF ground vehicles and a concrete–filled, practice Upkeep bomb (bouncing bomb).

 The centre also owns a 60 cm, German anti-aircraft searchlight with its generator, which are in working order.